mantl/mantl/examples/minecraft/README.md

 Be aware that the Minecraft server needs at least 2GB of RAM to function effectively.
 The DigitalOcean Terraform configuration is good to try this out on, as it uses 4GB instances.
-Or use up the memory allocated to vagrant.
+Or increase the memory allocated to vagrant by changing the vm memory value in the Vagrantfile to at least 3.5G.

 A [video demo](https://asteris.wistia.com/medias/nd77k59sk6) of this configuration is available.